ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

 - A @300 mm Di2 wire (ES-SD300-I){1} to connect the EW-JC304 junction with the front derailleur.
 - 3 @Di2 Grommets (EW-GM300-S){3}
 - The Di2 Plug Tool for EW-SD300-I wires (TL-EW300) will come with the rear derailleur.
+- 1 m of @Shrink Tube 6.4 mm → 3.2 mm to route the rear brake hose together with the Di2 wire from the down tube to the handlebars{1 m}.

 ### The cassette